hugoliv/projectvertices/README.md

 # Creating Face-Based AR Experiences

-Place and animate 3D content that follows the user's face and matches facial expressions, using the TrueDepth camera on iPhone X.
+Use the information provided by a face tracking AR session to place and animate 3D content.

 ## Overview